MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 ~~~~~~~~~~~

 The code is evolved from :filelink:`pkg/profiles <pkg/profiles>` and shares much of its general structure.
-In addition to relaxing pkg/profile's constraint on vertical levels, OBSFIT can handle observations that are:
+In addition to relaxing pkg/profile's constraint on vertical levels, OBSFIT can handle:

--  instantaneous observations at a single location;
+-  spatial averages of multiple sample locations;

--  time averages (or a cumulative integral) of multiple sampled locations;
+-  time averages (or a cumulative integral) of multiple sampled points;

 -  observations that are combinations of multiple variables.